TimerErTim/bioinf.bio/enzymes/protocol/PHS2_SS2025_Tim-Peko_Lipase.typ

 To validate these observations, two main statistical tests were performed:

 1.  *Paired T-Test (Active vs. Inactive Lipase):*
     A paired t-test was used to compare the pH drop between the unboiled and boiled samples from the same experimental run.
-The test yielded a _p-value of 7.56 x 10⁻⁶_, which is far below the standard significance level of 0.05.
+The test yielded a _p-value of #t_test_row.at("p-value")_, which is far below the standard significance level of 0.05.
 This result is *highly statistically significant* and confirms that the active, unboiled lipase produces a much greater pH drop than the denatured, boiled lipase.

 2.  *ANOVA (Effect of Enzyme Amount):*
     An ANOVA test was conducted to determine if the amount of lipase added (from 200 #sym.mu\L to 600 #sym.mu\L) had a statistically significant effect on the magnitude of the pH drop.
-The p-value from this test was _0.20_.
+The p-value from this test was _#calc.round(float(anova_row.at("p-value")), digits: 2)_.
 Since this value is greater than 0.05, we conclude that there is *no statistically significant difference* in the pH drop between the different amounts of enzyme used in this set of experiments.
 While a trend is visible in the data and plots, the high variability in the data prevented this trend from being statistically significant.

 #pagebreak()
 = Conclusion